ben-sb/javascript-deobfuscator/README.md

-# General purpose JavaScript Deobfuscator
+# General purpose JavaScript deobfuscator

 A simple but powerful deobfuscator to remove common JavaScript obfuscation techniques.
 May host on a website for ease of use in the future.<br/>
 Open an issue if there is a feature you think should be implemented.